KSSJW/kinetic-minecart/README.md

 - It offers custom configuration options, including customizing the collision effects of the minecart.

-> [!NOTE]
+## Notes
-> You can edit the exclusion list, click on an item to name or delete it, and the inspection tool will attempt to proofread your input.
+- You can edit the exclusion list, click on an item to name or delete it, and the inspection tool will attempt to proofread your input.
 (Sometimes, when you create a new item, the new text box may not appear; you may see an empty one, but this does not affect selection or input.)

 ![Exclusion List](https://raw.githubusercontent.com/KSSJW/kinetic-minecart/refs/heads/dev/images/ExclusionList.png)

-> [!NOTE]
-> In multiplayer mode, you cannot change the configuration via the menu; instead, the server administrator needs to modify the 'kinetic-minecart.json' file.
+- In multiplayer mode, you cannot change the configuration via the menu; instead, the server administrator needs to modify the 'kinetic-minecart.json' file.
 Below is an example:

 ![Config File](https://raw.githubusercontent.com/KSSJW/kinetic-minecart/refs/heads/dev/images/ConfigFile.png)